Friday, December 9, 2016

 The movie begins with a cheerful opening title card sequence, which is appropriately paired with the song “Hark!
 The Herald Angels Sing” … perfectly putting us in the right holiday mind-set.
 Based on the Novel by Charles Dickins, our story revolves around one Ebenezer Scrooge, the most heartless and joyless man in London, who hates Christmas, and thinks nothing of others.

 Despite all his wealth, he refuses to make charitable contributions to anyone, as well as treats his sole employee Bob Cratchit as an indentured servant, while his deathly ill son Tiny Tim goes completely unnoticed by the tyrant.
 One magical Christmas Eve, he’s visited by the ghost of his late partner Jacob Marley, who’s soul is doomed to linger in eternal damnation.
 He conveys a warning to Mr. Scrooge that his soul is just as doomed, but there may be a chance for salvation … if he but listen to the morals of three visiting spirits.
-They are the ghosts of Christmas past, present and future, who lead Ebenezer on a magical journey through time, analyze the errors of his ways, and it’s through the experience that Scrooge discovers the real riches of Christmas.
+They are the ghosts of Christmas past, present and future, who take Ebenezer on a magical journey through time, analyze the errors of his ways, and it’s through the experience that Scrooge discovers the real riches of Christmas.
 Now infused with a new, cheery outlook, Scrooge sets out earning his redemption.
 This wasn’t the first movie to adapt the Dickens classic, and many of its predecessors from the classic era are likewise considered great one’s in-of-themselves.
 So, what makes this 1951 version universally regarded as the definitive best above all others … well, they're two things.
 For one, this was the first version to expand on story details and even ideas that were only hinted at in the novel.
-I’ll discuss the added additions latter in my review … for now, lets look at reason number two as to why this is still regarded as the best version … as it largely has to do with our lead talent.
+I’ll discuss the added additions latter in my review … for now, let's look at reason number two as to why this is still regarded as the best version … as it largely has to do with our lead talent.

 Of all the Scrooges past, present and yet to come, they will all be riding the coat tails of one Alistair Sims in the iconic role.
 This is it, the one that’s frequently cited as the absolute best portrayal of the character on film.
 He has this look of pure disgust, which is simply spot on.
 Even when frightened by the appearance of his ghostly friend, his look of fear is still married with his cynical look of absolute disgust and anger, which is something that few other portrayals of the character have been able to match.
 While Alistair Sims absolutely shines as the bitter miser, he’s also outstanding in bringing other emotions of the character to life.
 Both his remorse, as well as his unhinged joy during the ending are both some of the best as conveyed on film.
 While I have my own personal favorite portrayals of Scrooge from both Patrick Stewart and George C. Scott, Alister Sims is unmistakably a performance for the history books.
 There’s no other way to describe it, he is just chillingly good in the role, and the main reason that this film stands above its 1938 predecessor … at least in terms of popularity.
-Sims even reprized his role in an animated version of “A Christmas Carol” that debuted in 1971, proving again that he is the go-to talent for this character.
+Sims even reprised his role in an animated version of “A Christmas Carol” that debuted in 1971, proving again that he is the go-to talent for this character.

 Before I go any further, I have to mention the colorized version of this film.
 In general, I don’t like when older B&W movies are colorized, as I feel it spoils the original presentation that made them classics in the first place.
 However, I make a huge exception for old classic Black and White Christmas movies that have been colorized.
 The Christmas season after all is one with warm and pleasing colors and decorations, which I want to see represented in my holiday movies and specials.